List of urban local bodies in Kerala

 Kerala has an urbanisation rate of 47.42%, as compared to the national rate of 31.16%, making it the 2nd most urbanised major state in India.
 Within Kerala, the rate of urbanisation varied from 3.9% in Wayanad district to 68.1% in Ernakulam district.
 Municipalities are the urban local governments that deal with civic functions and local development functions in the municipal area.
 The state of Kerala has 87 municipalities and six municipal corporations.
-With 13 municipalities, the district of Ernakulam has the most municipalities in the state.
+With 13 municipalities, the Ernakulam district has the most municipalities in the state.

+At the government level, the Local Self Government Department (LSGD) is responsible for policy formulation and administration.
+The Department of Urban Affairs, functioning under the LSGD, oversees the administration of Municipalities and Municipal Corporations (collectively referred to as Urban Local Bodies) in Kerala.
+The Department of Urban Affairs with the Director (Urban) as the head functions as the controlling authority of entire Urban Local Bodies in their working.